openjusticeok/spi-2023/okc-session/README.md

 ## Presentation Outline:

 0) Start by feeling out what we're interested in most.
+    - Intro to R guide?
+    - Tour behind the scenes of OJO?
+    - Talking about our work?

-1) Where do you get data from?
+2) Where do you get data from?
-2) How and why do you get data into R / RStudio?
+3) How and why do you get data into R / RStudio?
-3) How and why do you "clean" data?
+4) How and why do you "clean" data?
-4) How do you analyze / graph data?
+5) How do you analyze / graph data?
-5) What other cool stuff is possible with R?
+6) What other cool stuff is possible with R?

 **Note:** We're going to be covering quite a bit of ground, so I want to emphasize that the goal here is not for you to memorize / understand each and every thing I'm doing here.
 Our goals here are:
 - Teach you the basics of how to search for public policy data online, and give you an idea of the challenges / limits that go along with it,